edenlabllc/playbook/docs/collaboration_rules.md

 Sprint duration - 2 weeks

-## Responsibility
+## Freedom and responsibility
+This is one of our values.
+But simply having it on a poster does not help creating this feeling of freedom nor sharing responsibilities.

+Projects are shaped and prioritised in advance and product teams are free to organize the way they want in order to meet chosen goals within given time and boundaries.

-We work as one one team and anyone can perrform any task if he has proper skills and will.
+We work as a one team and anyone can perform any task if he has proper skills and will.

-The common goal for the whole team is to make sprint done in time and in the commited scope.
+The common goal for the whole team is to make sprint done in time and in the committed scope.

 Usually we have System Analysts and Developers in the team who works together on the product delivery.